WolfieWeb Raspberry Pi Lab

 Mistakes to Avoid

-• Using a weak power supply that causes random crashes.
+• Using weak power that causes random crashes.

 from picamera2 import Picamera2